denten-books/plain-text/2-device.md

 ## Thought Experiment II

-I propose now to view Turing's machine first within the broader tradition of questioning the correspondence between outward signs of thought and its inward structure, and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at Cambridge, where Turing studied in his early career and later taught.[^ln1-timeline]
+I propose now to view Turing's machine first within the broader tradition formalism and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at Cambridge, where Turing studied in his early career and later taught.[^ln1-timeline]

-Wittgenstein broached the problem of reading machines and comprehension initially in his *Blue and Brown Books* along with *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, written between 1945 and 1949.
-The earliest of these documents, *The Blue Book*, begins with a question of interpretation.
-"What is a meaning of a word?"
-Wittgenstein asks.
-And from the start, he cautions his students against choosing the easy answer, which holds that meaning resides in the head.
-Wittgenstein writes:
+Wittgenstein broached the problem of reading machines and comprehension in his *Blue and Brown Books* and *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, written between 1945 and 1949.
+The earliest of these documents, *The Blue Book*, opens with the question of interpretation: "What is a meaning of a word?"
+Wittgenstein cautions his students against choosing the easy answer, which holds that meaning resides in the head:

 > It is misleading then to talk of thinking as of a "mental activity".
 We may
 > say that thinking is essentially the activity of operating with signs.
 This